nf-core/taxprofiler/docs/output.md

 You can enable on the `abi` option by turning on `params.longread_qc_predictadapters` to predict adapters directly from the reads.
 Alterntively you can set `params.longread_qc_adapterlist` to provide a custom adapter list instead of using the default adapters from the Porechop database.

-Below is an example text file of a custom adapters:
+Below is an example of a custom adapter list file:

 ```txt title="custom_adapters_list.txt"
     line 1: Adapter name